Frequently Asked Questions

 A Community Club is the local 4-H club in your community that meets once a month to conduct business, members are enrolled in a variety of projects.
 We have three Community Clubs in Stafford County, one in each of the larger communities.

 A Project Club is a 4-H Club for members in a specific project only.
 These clubs start meeting in the spring to practice and end practice sometime in the fall.
 We currently have two Project Clubs in Stafford County, the Stafford County Dog Club, and the Stafford County Shooting Sports Club.
 Members are still considered 4-H members, in fact, you cannot officially participate in a project club until the required 4-H paperwork is returned to the local Extension Office.
 Contact the Project Club Leaders for more information.

 What do I have to do to join a 4-H Club?

 Simply attend a local 4-H meeting in your community, or call the Extension Office for more details.
-To enroll, you need to fill out a 4-H Enrollment Card, with your personal contact information, and select the project(s) you re interested in taking.
-If you are a returning 4-H member, enrollment cards are required to be handed in to the Extension Office by December 1st of the current year.
-New members enrollment cards are due to the Extension Office by May 1st, if they are joining after the new 4-H year begins.
+To enroll, you need to fill out a 4-H Enrollment Card with your personal contact information, and select the project(s) you're interested in taking.
+If you are a returning 4-H member, enrollment cards are required and must be handed in to the Extension Office by December 1st of the current year.
+New member enrollment cards are due to the Extension Office by May 1st if they are joining after the new 4-H year begins.
 Anyone may add or drop projects until May 1st of the current 4-H year.

 What do I do once I have joined a club?